-Q67.
-Is traditional national Iranian music harām?
+Q1140.
+Is traditional national Iranian music ḥarām?

-A: Should it, according to the common view, be judged as a lahwī form of music that deviates people from the way of Allah, it is absolutely ḥarām, regardless of the nationality of music, i.e., whether Iranian or otherwise, traditional or otherwise.
+A: Should it, according to the common view, be judged as a lahwī form of music that deviates people from the way of Allah and is suitable for the gatherings of lahw and sins, it is absolutely harām and your interest in listening to Arabic language does not justify it.

-Q68.
+Q1141.
 Some Arabic broadcasting stations air musical tunes.
 Is it permissible to listen to such tunes for the love of the Arabic language?

-A: Listening to lahwī deviating music is absolutely ḥarām.
-Yearning to listening to the Arabic language per se is not a shar'ī justification for such an act.
+A: It is absolutely harām to listen to lahwī music which deviates people from the way of Allah and is suitable for the gatherings of lahw and sins.
+Yearning to listening to the Arabic language per se is not a sharʿī justification for such an act.

-Q69.
+Q1142.
 Is it permissible to recite poems which are being sung but without the music?